MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 1. To sign out, and cancel your authentication, type `logout`.

 > [!NOTE]
-> Bot authentication requires use of the Bot Connector Service.
-The service accesses the bot channels registration information for your bot.
+> Bot authentication requires use of the Bot Connector service.
+The service accesses information from your Azure Bot resource.

 ## Authentication example